jp-agustin/misyon/README.md

 ### Commits

-'Note: Views are more acurate when run in an actual phone'
+`Note: Views are more acurate when run in an actual phone`

 1) Google maps can now be loaded.
 Current location of the user is also displayed using Geolocation plugin.